rada-ii/Password/README.md

 check out live:
 https://rada-ii.github.io/Password/

-This a simple web app that simulates password login.
+This is a simple web app that simulates password login.

 # Technologies used: Js, Vanilla Css.